-If a larceny or embezzlement indictment is defective or alleges the wrong owner, the state's motion to amend constitutes a substantial alteration and will not be permitted.
+If a pleading that alleges larceny or embezzlement (or other interference with personal property offenses that require naming the victim) alleges the wrong property owner, the state's motion to amend constitutes a substantial alteration and will not be permitted.
 See, e.g., State v.
 Abbott, 217 N.C.
 App.
-614 (2011) (trial court erred by allowing state to amend bill of indictment charging larceny by striking the word “Incorporated” from the victim’s name, since the business was actually a sole proprietorship of a single person this was a substantial alteration because it changed the alleged owner from a business entity to a natural person); State v.
+614 (2011) (trial court erred by allowing state to amend bill of indictment charging larceny by striking the word “Incorporated” from the victim’s name, since the business was actually a sole proprietorship this was a substantial alteration because it changed the alleged owner from a business entity to a natural person); State v.
 Hughes, 118 N.C.
 App.
 573 (1995) (amendment to embezzlement indictment changing ownership from an individual to a corporation substantially altered the offense and therefore was improper).

 - Adding New or Different Elements to Offense

 If the proposed amendment adds new or different elements to the offense, it is a substantial alteration and will not be allowed.
 See, e.g., State v.
-Hill, __ N.C.
-App. __ (Oct.
-16, 2018) (error to allow state to amend kidnapping indictment by adding the term "bodily" to alleged "assault inflicting serious injury" facilitated by the kidnapping, since that changed the facilitated offense from a misdemeanor to a felony); State v.
+Bryant, 267 N.C.
+App.
+575 (2019) (prosecutor's amendment of larceny citation by striking through charging language and writing in "shoplifting" was impermissible because it charged a new and separate offense; trial court had no jurisdiction to enter judgment on it); State v.
+Hill, 262 N.C.
+App.
+113 (2018) (error to allow state to amend kidnapping indictment by adding the term "bodily" to alleged "assault inflicting serious injury" facilitated by the kidnapping, since that changed the facilitated offense from a misdemeanor to a felony); State v.
 Cobos, 211 N.C.
 App.
 536 (2011) (trial court committed reversible error by allowing state to amend indictment for drug trafficking conspiracy by adding “28 grams or more but less than 200 grams of cocaine,” because that was an essential element of a higher level offense; court also held that a defendant cannot consent to an amendment that cures a fatal defect because the issue is jurisdictional and a party cannot consent to subject matter jurisdiction); State v.
 Silas, 360 N.C.
 377 (2006) (state was improperly permitted to amend felonious breaking and entering indictment to allege a different felony intended to be committed from “murder” to two felonious assaults because the amendment was substantial alteration of the indictment); State v.
 Moore, 162 N.C.
 App.
 268 (2004) (indictment charging possession of drug paraphernalia alleged that the paraphernalia was “a can designed as a smoking device”; court ruled that trial judge erred in allowing state to amend indictment to change description of paraphernalia to a “brown paper container” because amendment constituted a substantial alteration of offense); State v.
 Moses, 154 N.C.
 App.
 332 (2002) (error to allow state to amend pleading by adding allegation of a second aggravating factor to a charge of fleeing to elude – addition of a second aggravating factor raised it from a misdemeanor to a felony, which changed the nature of offense).

 - “Substantial” Change to Name or Date